 conduct consultation as it considers appropriate, and has invited

 The committee will deliver its report to the chair of the

-AUC by June 15, 2020, with details of how changes should be implemented.
+AUC in the fall of 2020, with details of how changes should be implemented.
 The report

 will form an important part of the AUC’s next regulatory burden reduction

 roundtable consultation, through a smaller working group within the larger

 The committee’s report will provide input into the

 Commission’s next stakeholder engagement, which will first occur through a

 technical advisory subgroup of the members of the initial October 4, 2019, stakeholder AUC Roundtable on Regulatory Burden Reduction.